- Download our Moving to the USA Guide (PDF)

 Major banks in the USA include the Bank of America, Citibank, JPMorgan Chase and Wells Fargo.
 All of these banks offer access to a variety of bank accounts, a network of ATMs, internet banking and branches in most major cities.

 The official currency is the US Dollar (USD), which is subdivided into 100 cents.

 Notes: 1 USD, 2 USD, 5 USD, 10 USD, 20 USD, 50 USD and 100 USD

 Coins: 1, 5, 10, 25 and 50 cents, and 1 USD

 The US is both a cash and card society.
-Expats will find both methods of payment accepted almost everywhere, although some of the smallest outlets may not take cards.
+Both methods of payment are accepted almost everywhere, although some of the smallest outlets may not take cards.
 Bank branches can be found in all major US towns and cities.
 ATMs are well dispersed.